Welcome back, Rush Limbaugh, the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 That's Vice President Bite Me's disgusting message to police officers and firefighters in Flint, Michigan.

-Rapes and murders, they're claiming here, because we don't have enough money to hire more of you here in Flint because the Republicans killed the stimulus bill.
+Oh, yeah, rapes and murders, they're claiming here because we don't have enough money to hire more of you here in Flint because the Republicans killed a stimulus bill.

 Well, hey, who's fear-mongering now?

-Why don't we come up with a s with it with a stop rape bill?
+Why don't we come up with a stop rape bill?

 Isn't that next?